-- The urban heart of Namibia: its only true city, hosting diverse cultures and Namibia's major institutions and organizations
+- The urban heart of Namibia: its only true city, hosts diverse cultures and Namibia's major institutions and organisations

-- Colonial German architectural, culinary, historical and cultural infusions in a modern and vibrant African city
+- Colonial German architectural, culinary, historical and cultural infusion in a modern and vibrant African city

 Things to Do and See in Windhoek

 - Visit Tintenpalast (Palace of Ink) – an apt name for the parliamentary buildings of Namibia where reams of paperwork are processed.
-Built out of local materials in about 1912, this historic building once housed the headquarters of the German colonial government, but today it houses the National Assembly.
+Built from local materials in about 1912, this historic building once housed the headquarters of the German colonial government, but today it houses the National Assembly.

-- Go see Windhoek's landmark Christuskirche (Christ Church) – a German Lutheran church that combines neo-gothic and art nouveau elements in an odd fairytale-like structure, built from local sandstone in about 1896.
+- Visit Windhoek's landmark Christuskirche (Christ Church) – a German Lutheran church that combines neo-gothic and art nouveau elements in an odd fairytale-like structure, built from local sandstone in about 1896.

 - Revisit history at the Owela Museum – hosting cultural, archeological, ethnographic and natural history displays, accompanied by detailed information and an enlightening feature on the San.